dcpedit/mod-mmm/README.md

 ![build-4](https://user-images.githubusercontent.com/800930/232109754-c7a9d37d-ef82-4177-98dc-f5aee326c10b.jpg)

 Starting with the steel backplate, insert a screw from the back and screw a standoff on from the other side.
 Keep it loose enough so that the standoff can rattle around a bit.
 Do this for all the mount holes on the steel plate, even if you end up not using them because they're still good for support.
-(Note that in my photo, I skipped some holes.
-I need to verify that placing a standoff there won't interfere with anything).
+Make note of the holes that are left open in my photo above and do the same to prevent interference with the case/components.
 You should also put a standoff in corner top-right hole beneath the plastic post for added support.

 Slip the steel backplate back into the bottom of the case.
 You'll need to slide the bottom into the slots first, and then place the plastic case posts into the top-left and top-right corners of the steel backplate.

 Line up the PCB over the holes and place 2 or 3 screws positioned horizontally from each other near the center of the PCB.
-Push the center firmly down onto the standoffs to force the PCB to bend (this part is a bit nerve racking, especialy when you hear creaking noises), and secure it the screws while holding it in place.
+Push the center firmly down onto the standoffs to force the PCB to bend (this part is a bit nerve racking, especialy when you hear creaking noises), and secure it with the screws while holding it in place.

-Now place a switch + keycap at the corner of every section of the keyboard (ex: Esc, F1, ~, Ctrl, Print, Num-Lock, Num-Enter, etc).
+Now place a switch and keycap combo at the corner of every section of the keyboard (ex: Esc, F1, ~, Ctrl, Print, Num-Lock, Num-Enter, etc).
 Put the top of the Model-M case on, making sure it's aligned and fully seated with no gaps.
 Carefully shift the PCB around slightly to get the keycaps to be in the correct position with equal amounts of spacing from the keycap to the case walls.
 Basically you're trying to center the PCB by eye-balling the keycap gaps.

 With the PCB now centered, remove the top of the case and begin screwing in all the mounting screws.
 I'd suggest starting near the center and spiral outwards towards the edges.
-These is where you'll probably need to shift the loose standoffs around to line the holes up.
+This is where you'll probably need to shift the loose standoffs around to line the holes up.
 Also, if you run into the problem where the top and bottom screws bump into each other inside the standoff, you'll need to add an insulated washer to the bottom screw.
 Place the top case back on every once in a while to make sure the PCB didn't shift and is still centered.
 After you're done, remove the steel backplate from the bottom of the case and tighten all the screws on the back.
 If you feel that the standoffs are just spinning while you're turning the screw, just squeeze the PCB and backplate together so that it pinches the standoff and keeps it from spinning.

 NOTE:  I noticed that the vertical 2u stabs in the numpad were blocking some of the screw holes in rev 1 of the PCB.
 I flipped the stabs in rev 2 which is the version in the repo.